redmadrobot-tomsk/android-stories/README.md

 </LinearLayout>
 ```

-2. In your activity/fragment (e.g. MainActivity), create stories previews adapter, assign it to the RecyclerView, and implement StoriesAdapterListener interface to open StoriesActivity (see "Setup Stories activity" section).
+2. In your activity/fragment (e.g. `MainActivity`), create stories previews adapter, assign it to the `RecyclerView`, and implement `StoriesAdapterListener` interface to open StoriesActivity (see "Setup Stories activity" section).

 ```
 class MainActivity : AppCompatActivity(), StoriesBasePreviewAdapter.StoriesAdapterListener {